michaelStettler/BVS/README.md

 >Raman, R., & Hosoya, H. (2020).
 Convolutional neural networks explain tuning properties of anterior, but not middle, face-processing areas in macaque inferotemporal cortex.
 Communications biology, 3(1), 1-14.

+See reports: "Face_units" and "ShapeAppearance_units" for main results.

 A semantic concept face-parts score, which is a derivation of the work from (utils.find_semantic_units.py):
 > Zhou, B., Oliva, A., & Torralba, A. (2018).
 Network Dissection: Quantifying Interpretability of Deep Visual Representation.

+See reports: "FaceParts_Semantic_Units".

-Where I implemented the score for segmentation concept as a data-set-wide intersection over union (IoU) for the following 12 facial concepts: "Hair", "Left_Eye_brow", "Right_eye_brow", "Left_eye_lid", "Right_eye_lid", "Eye_pupil", "Eye_white", "Nose", "Mouth" "Left_ear", "Right_ear", "Teeth".
-Where I have manually segmented (on going work) the parts on the FEI dataset for the frontal pose.
+Where I implemented the score for segmentation concept as a data-set-wide intersection over union (IoU) for the following 12 facial concepts, where I have manually segmented (on going work) the parts on the FEI dataset for the frontal pose.

 <h2>Acknowledgments</h2>